Posted on

 Justine Allison hand built ceramics are very much concerned with the simplicity and beauty of the clay and incorporating pattern and texture as well as glaze to create subtle, unique variations.
 Thinness and movement are very important in each piece.

-By popular demand Jemima Jameson returns with a beautifully executed collection of painted boxes and cabinets.
+By popular demand Jemima Jameson returns for ‘Winter Curiosities’ with a beautifully executed collection of painted boxes and cabinets.
 Hares, foxes, kingfishers are just some of nature’s beautiful creatures that Jemima captures in acrylic paints as she creates these heirloom pieces.

 Morag Archer creates jewel-like mixed media mosaic pictures, using scraps of broken vintage china, paper, paint and gleaming gold leaf.
 Birds are her main inspiration.